6 Steps To Align Your Healthcare Marketing With Business Growth Goals

 - Track patient booked rate and patient lifetime value to analyze the quality of new business

-Without clearly identified goals or strategies to measure results, marketing efforts may be met with this question, “What are we getting for our marketing investment?”
+Without clearly identified goals or strategies to measure results, your healthcare marketing efforts may be met with this question, “What are we getting for our marketing investment?”

 As a marketer, you should have the ability to point to well-structured, outcomes-focused data to answer this question each time it’s posed.
 Build ROI-focused marketing goals for your hospital or practice with this guide.